lhhuy99/Asm03-PersonalCV/README.md

 # Personal CV Website

-This is a static personal CV website
+This project is a static personal CV website that showcases personal details, skills, projects, education, and contact information.
+The project was developed to apply my front-end skills, and through it, I learned and applied HTML, CSS, JavaScript, and Bootstrap.

 ## Demo